Internal combustion engine cooling: Air-cooling

 Cars and trucks using direct air cooling (without an intermediate liquid) were built over a long period from the very beginning and ending with a small and generally unrecognized technical change.
 Before World War II, water-cooled cars and trucks routinely overheated while climbing mountain roads, creating geysers of boiling cooling water.
-This was considered normal, and at the time, most noted mountain roads had auto repair shops to minister to overheating engines.
+That was considered normal, and at the time, most noted mountain roads had auto repair shops to minister to overheating engines.

 ACS (Auto Club Suisse) maintains historical monuments to that era on the Susten Pass where two radiator refill stations remain.
-These have instructions on a cast metal plaque and a spherical bottom watering can hanging next to a water spigot.
-The spherical bottom was intended to keep it from being set down and, therefore, be useless around the house, in spite of which it was stolen, as the picture shows.
+They have instructions on a cast metal plaque and a spherical bottom watering can hanging next to a water spigot.
+The spherical bottom was intended to keep it from being set down thus being useless around the house, in spite of which it was stolen, as the picture shows.

-During that period, European firms such as Magirus-Deutz built air-cooled diesel trucks, Porsche built air-cooled farm tractors, and Volkswagen became famous with air-cooled passenger cars.
+During that period, European firms such as Magirus-Deutz built air-cooled diesel trucks, Porsche built air-cooled farm tractors and Volkswagen became famous with air-cooled passenger cars.
 In the United States, Franklin built air-cooled engines.

 For many years air cooling was favored for military applications as liquid cooling systems are more vulnerable to damage by shrapnel.

 The Czech Republic–based company Tatra is known for their large displacement air-cooled V8 car engines; Tatra engineer Julius Mackerle published a book on it.
 Air-cooled engines are better adapted to extremely cold and hot environmental weather temperatures: you can see air-cooled engines starting and running in freezing conditions that seized water-cooled engines and continue working when water-cooled ones start producing steam jets.
-Air-cooled engines have may be an advantage from a thermodynamic point of view due to higher operating temperature.
-The worst problem met in air-cooled aircraft engines was the so-called "Shock cooling", when the airplane entered in a dive after climbing or level flight with throttle open, with the engine under no load while the airplane dives generating less heat, and the flow of air that cools the engine is increased, a catastrophic engine failure may result as different parts of engine have different temperatures, and thus different thermal expansions.
+Air-cooled engines possibly have an advantage from a thermodynamic point of view due to higher operating temperature.
+The worst problem met in air-cooled aircraft engines was the so-called "shock cooling", when the airplane entered in a dive after climbing or level flight with throttle open, with the engine under no load while the airplane dives generating less heat, and the flow of air that cools the engine is increased, a catastrophic engine failure may result as different parts of engine have different temperatures, and thus different thermal expansions.
 In such conditions, the engine may seize, and any sudden change or imbalance in the relation between heat produced by the engine and heat dissipated by cooling may result in an increased wear of engine, as a consequence also of thermal expansion differences between parts of engine, liquid-cooled engines having more stable and uniform working temperatures.

 Liquid cooling

 Today, most automotive and larger IC engines are liquid-cooled.

 Liquid cooling is also employed in maritime vehicles (vessels, ...).
 For vessels, the seawater itself is mostly used for cooling.
-In some cases, chemical coolants are also employed (in closed systems) or they are mixed with seawater cooling.
+In some cases chemical coolants are also employed (in closed systems) or they are mixed with seawater cooling.